-Today I’m sharing everything you need to know to refinish your old, run down dining table and make it beautiful again.
-Learn how to strip away the old finish, paint the legs, restain the top, and protect the finish so that it will last for years to come.
+Learn how to refinish a table including how to strip away the old finish, paint the legs, restain the top, and protect the finish so that it will last for years to come.

 It is an absolutely beautiful table with gorgeous wood grain and beautiful details.
 Up close things aren’t quite as pretty though.

 The top was absolutely covered with scratches and huge scuffs where the finish was completely gone.

 I found this table a little over a year ago on Facebook Marketplace and it was an absolute steal.
 I scored the table with two leaves and six matching chairs for only $50!

-The matching chairs need a bit more repair so they are hanging out in our basement for now until I get around to dealing with them.
+The matching chairs need a bit more repair, so they are hanging out in our basement for now until I get around to dealing with them.

-I love painting furniture, but there is just something about restoring a beautiful piece of wood furniture that is almost magical.
+I love painting furniture, but there is just something about restoring the wood finish on a beautiful piece of wood furniture that is almost magical.

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy